sessions-io/challenge-spec/readme.md

 		"sessions": "0.1.0"
 	}

-The next layer of a challenge identifies a name and description.
-This is useful when a challenge is inside a repository and needs to be found in some way.
-It also helps the author summarize the challenge in plain english.
+The next layer defines a name and description.
+This should describe the specifics of the challenge in plain english so people can read & understand the requirements.

-It is recommended to use your own company, blog or personal name in the title to help people locate your challenge and connect it back to your brand.

 	{
 		"name": "Fitstar 30 day challenge",
 		"summary": "perform 20 sessions in 30 days"
 	}

-The next layer defines an array of sequeuntial segments that make up the challenge:
+The segments array defines the challenge itself:

 	{
 		"segments": [